BoomPowbep/workshop-node/README.md

 ### Install

-Setup the project :
+1/ Setup the project :
 ````
 npm install
 ````

+2/ Create a new .env file based on .env.demo and put your API credentials in.

-Start the server :
+3/ Start the server :
 ````
 node main.js
 ````

-If you get the error 'Error: Cannot find module 'ws'
+4/ If you get the error 'Cannot find module 'ws'
 ' (got it on Ubuntu), run the following command :
 ````
 npm install ws